KevinHzq/healthdb/README.md

 process.

-This package leverages `dbplyr`, particularly its ability to chain subqueries, in order to implement a common disease definition as one-shot big query.
-Common definitions often are in the form of having n primary care/hospitalization/prescription records with some International Classification of Diseases (ICD) codes within some time span.
+This package leverages `dbplyr`, particularly its ability to chain subqueries, in order to implement a common disease definition as a one-shot big query.
+Outputs are fully compatible with `dplyr` functions.

+Common disease definitions often are in the form of having n primary care/hospitalization/prescription records with some International Classification of Diseases (ICD) codes within some time span.
+See below for an example of implementing such case definition.

 ## Installation